Recent Examples of surface tension from the Web

 Developed by researchers at Harvard’s Wyss Institute for Biology Inspired Engineering, the RoboBee overcomes a major engineering challenge: water surface tension.

 While the parties involved dispute the details of the divorce, the Besh-Shaya split surfaced tensions the famous chefs agree extend back months, if not years.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'surface tension.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Definition of surface tension for English Language Learners

 : the force that causes the molecules on the surface of a liquid to be pushed together and form a layer

 Seen and Heard

-What made you look up surface tension?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up surface tension?
+Please tell us where you read or heard it (including the quote, if possible).